 Results 1–10 of 76 for "Press Release"X related to "Eight factors found critical in..."
-Refine Your Search Refine Your Search TopicStress (10)Emotional health (9)Children (8)Teens (8)Suicide (7) 33 more... [+] Violence (7)Trauma (6)Military (5)Bullying (4)Education (4)Workplace issues (4)Law & psychology (3)Learning & memory (3)Obesity (3)Parenting (3)Sexuality (3)Women & men (3)ADHD (2)Autism (2)Depression (2)Environment (2)Kids & the media (2)Lesbian, gay, bisexual, transgender (2)Personality (2)Safety & design (2)Therapy (2)Addictions (1)Alzheimer's (1)Anger (1)Anxiety (1)Disability (1)Hate crimes (1)Marriage & divorce (1)Post-traumatic Stress Disorder (1)Sex (1)Sexual abuse (1)Sleep (1)Testing issues (1)Hide detailsDocument TypePress ReleaseXYear2014 (4)2013 (17)2012 (17)2011 (27)2010 (15)Author/ContributorAnderson, Norman B. (1)Faden, Vivian B. (1)Frings, Daniel (1)Pargament, Kenneth I. (1)Rohan, Kelly (1) 3 more... [+] Smith, Glenn E (1)Weber, Elke (1)Zeiss, Antonette M. (1)Hide details Results 1–10 of 76 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Culture Matters in Suicidal Behavior Patterns and Prevention, Psychologist SaysWomen and girls in the United States consider and engage in suicidal behavior more often than men and boys, but die of suicide at lower rate-a gender paradox enabled by U.S. cultural norms of gender and suicidal behavior.Press Release (August 2010)2.Suicide Risk High for War Veterans in College, Study FindsMany college students who are U.S. military veterans of different ethnic backgrounds reported thinking of suicide or planned to kill themselves.Press Release (August 2011)3.Veterans' Mental Health Care Emphasizes Recovery and Return to Full and Meaningful LivesVeterans Day offers an opportunity to illuminate how the science of psychology is helping service members adjust to life at home after the trauma of war.Press Release (November 2011)4.‘Less Is More,’ When It Comes to Sugary, High-Caffeine Energy Drinks, Researchers SayModerate consumption of so-called energy drinks can improve people’s response time on a lab test measuring behavioral control, but those benefits disappear as people drink more of the beverage.Press Release (December 2010)5.Girls With ADHD At Risk for Self-Injury, Suicide Attempts As Young Adults, Says New ResearchGirls with attention deficit hyperactivity disorder are significantly more likely to attempt suicide or injure themselves as young adults than girls who do not have ADHD.Press Release (August 2012)7.Anger: How to Recognize and Deal with a Common EmotionDr.
+Refine Your Search Refine Your Search TopicStress (10)Emotional health (9)Teens (9)Children (8)Suicide (7) 32 more... [+] Trauma (7)Military (6)Violence (6)Workplace issues (4)Bullying (3)Education (3)Learning & memory (3)Obesity (3)Parenting (3)Personality (3)Women & men (3)ADHD (2)Autism (2)Depression (2)Environment (2)Kids & the media (2)Law & psychology (2)Lesbian, gay, bisexual, transgender (2)Post-traumatic Stress Disorder (2)Therapy (2)Addictions (1)Alzheimer's (1)Anger (1)Anxiety (1)Disability (1)Hate crimes (1)Marriage & divorce (1)Safety & design (1)Sex (1)Sexual abuse (1)Sleep (1)Testing issues (1)Hide detailsDocument TypePress ReleaseXYear2014 (4)2013 (17)2012 (17)2011 (27)2010 (11)Author/ContributorAnderson, Norman B. (1)Faden, Vivian B. (1)Frings, Daniel (1)Pargament, Kenneth I. (1)Rohan, Kelly (1) 3 more... [+] Smith, Glenn E (1)Weber, Elke (1)Zeiss, Antonette M. (1)Hide details Results 1–10 of 76 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Culture Matters in Suicidal Behavior Patterns and Prevention, Psychologist SaysWomen and girls in the United States consider and engage in suicidal behavior more often than men and boys, but die of suicide at lower rate-a gender paradox enabled by U.S. cultural norms of gender and suicidal behavior.Press Release (August 2010)2.Suicide Risk High for War Veterans in College, Study FindsMany college students who are U.S. military veterans of different ethnic backgrounds reported thinking of suicide or planned to kill themselves.Press Release (August 2011)3.Veterans' Mental Health Care Emphasizes Recovery and Return to Full and Meaningful LivesVeterans Day offers an opportunity to illuminate how the science of psychology is helping service members adjust to life at home after the trauma of war.Press Release (November 2011)4.Mental Illness Not Usually Linked to Crime, Research FindsIn a study of crimes committed by people with serious mental disorders, only 7.5 percent were directly related to symptoms of mental illness.Press Release (April 2014)5.‘Less Is More,’ When It Comes to Sugary, High-Caffeine Energy Drinks, Researchers SayModerate consumption of so-called energy drinks can improve people’s response time on a lab test measuring behavioral control, but those benefits disappear as people drink more of the beverage.Press Release (December 2010)6.Girls With ADHD At Risk for Self-Injury, Suicide Attempts As Young Adults, Says New ResearchGirls with attention deficit hyperactivity disorder are significantly more likely to attempt suicide or injure themselves as young adults than girls who do not have ADHD.Press Release (August 2012)7.Anger: How to Recognize and Deal with a Common EmotionDr.
 Howard Kassinove explains how people can recognize and avoid anger triggers and provides ways to deal with anger when it does occur.Press Release (May 2012)8.Rehab for the Brain After Traumatic InjuriesFive questions and answers about traumatic brain injury.Press Release (April 2011)9.Media Advisory: Senate Briefing on Military Suicide PreventionActions to reduce the risk of suicide among military service members and veterans will be discussed by experts from the National Center for Veterans Studies at the University of Utah and APA.Press Release (September 2011)10.APA Brief Cited in Court’s Decision on Juvenile PunishmentIn Graham v.
 Florida, the Supreme Court held that the Cruel and Unusual Punishments Clause of the Eighth Amendment forbids punishing a juvenile offender—one under the age of 18 at the time of the crime—who commits a non-homicide offense with life in prison without parole.Press Release (May 2010) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 76 for "Press Release"X related to "Eight factors found critical in..."